-Whilst the cast or boot is on
+Whilst a cast or splint is on

 It is essential in the early stages to elevate the limb to help with the swelling.
-It is also extremely important that you keep the affected side moving, not just the toes, but also the knee and hip.
+It is also extremely important that you keep your affected limb moving, not just the foot, but also the knee and hip.

 As these will become stiff if not used and can give problems in the long term.
-You will be given crutches to mobilise.
-You should not drive whilst in cast.
+You should not drive.
+You may require crutches to mobilise.

-You may be at an increased risk of developing blood clots in either leg and may require a course of blood thinning agents whilst in a cast.
-Please discuss this with the doctor in A&E or fracture clinic.
+You may be at an increased risk of developing blood clots and may require a course of blood thinning agents whilst in a cast.
+Please discuss this with your doctor in clinic.

-If you smoke, you should try to stop as this has shown to slow and prevent bone healing as well as increase your risk further of developing blood clots.
+You should refrain from smoking as this has shown to slow and prevent bone healing as well as increase your risk further of developing blood clots.